Interactive Public Peer ReviewTM

 The process of peer review and publication in the interactive scientific journal The Cryosphere (TC) differs from traditional scientific journals.
 It is a two-stage process involving the scientific discussion forum The Cryosphere Discussions (TCD), and it has been designed to utilize the full potential of the Internet to foster scientific discussion and enable rapid publication of scientific papers.

 The editor is asked to evaluate whether the manuscript is within the scope of the journal and whether it meets a basic scientific quality.
-He can suggest technical corrections (typing errors, clarification of figures, etc.) before publication in TCD.
-Further requests for revision of the scientific contents are not permitted at this stage of the review process but shall be expressed in the interactive discussion following publication in TCD.
+They can suggest technical corrections (typing errors, clarification of figures, etc.) before posting in TCD.
+Further requests for revision of the scientific contents are not permitted at this stage of the review process but shall be expressed in the interactive discussion.

 The authors have the opportunity to perform technical corrections, which may be reviewed by the editor to verify requested corrections and prevent further revisions, which are not permitted at this stage.

 In the case of acceptance, the final revised paper is typeset and proofread.
-Then it is published on the TC website with a direct link to the preceding original paper and interactive discussion in TCD.
+Then it is published on the TC website with a direct link to the preceding preprint and interactive discussion in TCD.
 In addition, all referee and editor reports, the authors' response, as well as the different manuscript versions of the peer-review completion will be published (only valid for manuscripts submitted from 01 February 2014).
-All publications (original paper, interactive comments, final revised paper) are permanently archived and remain accessible to the open public via the Internet, and final revised papers are also available as a print copies.
+All publications (preprint, interactive comments, final revised paper) are permanently archived and remain accessible to the open public via the Internet, and final revised papers are also available as print copies.

 The timing indicated above is a guideline which may have to be modified according to the availability and response times of editors, referees, and authors.

-If a manuscript that has been published as a discussion paper in TCD is not accepted for publication as a final paper in TC, the authors have several options to proceed as outlined under frequently asked questions, point 7.
-For further information on the definition and standing of discussion papers, please read the EGU Position Statement on the Status of Discussion Papers Published in EGU Interactive Open Access Journals.
+If a manuscript that has been posted as a preprint in TCD is not accepted for publication as a final paper in TC, the authors have several options to proceed as outlined under frequently asked questions, point 6.
+For further information on the definition and standing of manuscripts in discussion, please read the EGU Position Statement.

-In the interactive public discussion following the publication of a paper in The Cryosphere Discussions (TCD), the following types of interactive comments can be submitted for immediate non-peer-reviewed publication alongside the discussion paper:
+In the interactive public discussion in TCD, the following types of interactive comments can be submitted for immediate non-peer-reviewed appearance alongside the preprint (manuscript in discussion):

-Comments can be composed by using either plain text or LaTeX formatting.
-Complex content without LaTeX commands can be uploaded as a *.pdf file and will be displayed as a supplement to the comment.
-In both cases, figures can directly be included in the comment.
+All comments receive their own DOI and are fully citable and archived in TCD.
+Comments can be composed by using the WYSIWYG editor for HTML content.
+More complex content can be uploaded as a *.pdf file and will be displayed as a supplement to the comment.
+Figures can directly be included in the comment.